testcomputer/testcomputer/README.md

 Immersed within this comprehensive repository, each project folder serves as a treasure trove of essential components:

    - docs: Detailed documentation that captures the essence of each project.
-   - creds: A secure vault for credentials, prioritizing confidentiality.
+   - creds: A secure vault for credentials.
    - logs: A record of activities, offering transparency and traceability.
    - root: Root-level materials, providing an all-encompassing perspective.
    - enum: Unveiling crucial insights through enumeration.
-   - tests: Rigorous testing to ensure robustness and efficacy.
+   - tests: Testing to ensure robustness and efficacy.
    - config: Configuration settings that fine-tune project behavior.
    - examples: Illuminating examples that provide context and clarity.
-  -  dist: Distributions and packaged releases, ready for deployment.
    - exploit: Crafted exploits that spotlight vulnerabilities.
    - plugins: Enriching extensions that enhance project functionality.
    - temp: Temporal files that serve immediate purposes.
    - bin: Executable binaries resulting from meticulous development.
    - backup: Secure backups for pivotal project components.
    - web: A web-centric space for project-related activities.
    - sandbox: An isolated environment for experimental iterations.

 <!-- This repository contains a series of projects relative to network security (attack and mitigation).